-Field/Column Description Operand Condition Interaction Operand Conditions are conditional statements that are evaluated whenever the simulator has to determine which path to take next.
-Operand Conditions typically have these characteristics: Defined in the 'Combined Fragment' dialog Written in JavaScript Can refer to variables defined during simulation Adding Operand Conditions Can refer to variables defined during simulation To add an Operand Condition: Double-click on the CombinedFragment element to open the 'Combined Fragment' dialog.
-Click on the New button.
-In the 'Condition field', type the JavaScript for the condition.
-Click on the Save button.
-Combined Fragment Image: alt2 Interaction Operands Condition (sim loop_count %2)==1 (sim loop_count %2)==0 Delete New Save OK Cancel

-Evaluation Semantics CombinedFragment; the CombinedFragment type and the outcome of the evaluation can determine the path that the simulation continues on.
+Adding Operand Conditions To add an Operand Condition: 1.
+Double-click on the CombinedFragment element to open the 'Combined Fragment' dialog.
+2. Click on the New button.
+3. In the 'Condition field', type the JavaScript for the condition.
+4. Click on the Save button.
+Combined Fragment X Type: alt Name: alt2 Interaction Operands Interaction (sim.loop_count%2)==1] (sim.loop_count%2)==0 (sim.loop_count%2)==0 Delete New Save OK Cancel Evaluation Semantics During execution the Simulator evaluates any Operand Condition within the CombinedFragment; the CombinedFragment type and the outcome of the evaluation can determine the path that the simulation continues on. ----------------------------------- --